appium/appium/docs/en/writing-running-appium/ios/audio-capture.md

 It is mandatory that the host machine has [FFMPEG](https://www.ffmpeg.org/download.html) installed and available in PATH.

-Mac OS since version 10.15 requires applications that record Microphone audio to be explicitly enabled in System Preferences->Security & Privacy->Privacy->Microphone tab.
+macOS since version 10.15 requires applications that record Microphone audio to be explicitly enabled in System Preferences->Security & Privacy->Privacy->Microphone tab.
 Make sure either FFMPEG itself or the parent Appium process (e.g. Terminal) is present in that list.

 The feature is potentially unsecure, so it must be explicitly allowed on the server side.
 The feature name is `audio_record`.
-See https://github.com/appium/appium/blob/master/docs/en/writing-running-appium/security.md for more details.
+See [Security](docs/en/writing-running-appium/security.md) for more details.

 ### Simulator Setup